-Can I take out a 401(k) loan to buy a house?
+Can I take out a 401(k) loan without penalty to purchase a home?

 Even if your 401(k) plan allows loans, there’s a limit on how much you can borrow — typically up to 50% of your vested balance, with a maximum loan amount of $50,000.

 Let’s say you have a vested balance of $130,000 in your 401(k) account.
 In this scenario, you wouldn’t be able to borrow the full 50%, or $65,000, of your vested account balance.
 The most you’d be able to borrow would be $50,000.